Research and reports

-Farillio’s holiday policy template provides a simple framework for employees booking time off.
+Using a holiday policy template can offer a simple framework for employees booking time off.

-The annual leave template also explains that all requests must be signed off by a line manager in advance, and that any leave taken without sign-off will be treated as an unauthorised absence.
+An annual leave template can explain that all requests must be signed off by a line manager in advance, and that any leave taken without sign-off will be treated as an unauthorised absence.

 There’s also provision for the minimum period in which employees must book their time off.
 In the template, employees are asked to give at least two weeks’ notice for all annual leave.

 Legally, they must give you at least twice as many days as the leave being requested.
 However, it’s common to set a standard period such as two weeks in your policy.

 This makes things easier for you and gives employees clear guidance as to what you consider good practice when it comes to booking holiday.

 An annual leave policy may require that all annual leave is taken in the year to which it applies.

 Towards the end of the year, many employers send a letter to remind employees to book and take their holiday leave entitlement.

 However, there are certain ‘exceptional circumstances’ under which employees must be allowed to carry leave over, at their discretion.